vviikk/vviikk.github.io/pages/INDEX.md

 - Optimized base Docker images and developed and maintained CircleCI Orbs to standardize and streamline the CI/CD process, resulting in shaving minutes off build times & increased efficiency
 - Implemented quality of life improvements using caching, parallelization, and other techniques to speed up how fast Travelperk serves its content
 - Optimised core parts of the application, ranging from the database to the frontend, in one case reducing load times from 7 seconds to 1.5 seconds when searching for hotels
-- Led the effort to implement Turborepo to speed up development and reduce build times in the frontend
+- Led the effort to move the frontend to a monorepo, using PNPM, that paved the way for micro-frontends
-- Led the effort to move the frontend to a monorepo, using PNPM & RushJS, that paved the way for micro-frontends
+- Co-Led the effort to implement Turborepo to speed up development and reduce build times in the frontend
-- Involved in our design system, using Storybook, Styled-components & React
+- Involved in Travelperk's design system, using Storybook, Styled-components & React
 - Involved in most guilds and hackathons over the past 3 years

 ---